PHYSLE/way/README.md

 The cell's parent cell or null

 **cell.wayCost()**
-Returns the cost of this cell in relation to the starting and ending cells
+Returns the cost of this cell after calling grid.findWay

 ### Grid